greenrd/sort-dli/README.md

     sort-dli-reverse <s.sh|sh

-(This facility is not provided for Windows without Unix shells installed.)
+(This facility is not provided for Windows without POSIX shells installed.)